Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 Maliyoo is one of the Varanasi street food items that's unique to the place.
 Go anywhere else in India and try to find this item.
 I dare you.
 Technically maliyoo falls under the category of deserts yet this dish is so light and airy that it eating it doesn't feel like one is eating a sweet item.
 You can find this special street food item in the Godowlia market area in Varanasi.
 Just ask any shopkeeper to point you to the nearest stall that sells maliyoo.

 2. Chola Samosa

 Samosa is a fried snack with a rich filling of potatoes that may be accompanied by various more stuffings like carrots and peas.
-This street food item comes with one samosa topped with a spicy semi-gravy chola dish.
-Chola or chole is hindi for chickpeas.
+This street food item comes with one samosa broken into buig chunks and topped with a spicy semi-gravy chola dish.
+Chola or chole is the Hindi word for chickpeas.
 The thick chola gravy and the hot samosas are a perfect pairing.
 While you can find this street food anywhere in Varanasi, the one inside the BHU (Banaras Hindu University) is quite famous.
 Besides, priced at INR 25, the dish is a steal.

 3. Banarasi Paan

 Anyone who's watched the Bollywood movie Don is aware of the famous lyrics of the movie that mention the Banarasi paan.
 It's a street food item that's meant to be chewed and spit out.
 The composition consists of a betel leaf wrapped around various fillings.
 Paan in Varanasi comes in two varieties - spicy and sweet.
 The spicy version of the paan is slightly bitter in taste and needs to be spit out whereas the sweeter paan can be swallowed whole.
 For people who have never tried paan before, it's best to start off by trying out the sweet paan.
 You'll easily find loads of little stalls making paan anywhere in Varanasi.